recipE-Z-syr/recipE-Z/README.md

 If you have XCode, you may be able to run the app on an iPhone emulator by pressing `o` in the terminal after expo-start finishes loading.

 Expo comes with an SDK that provides tools for apps at https://docs.expo.io/versions/latest/sdk/overview/

+## Notes:
+If you have trouble signing up, try using a gmail account such as your g.syr.edu account.